AdityaVijay1/CMSLearningJournal/week-1-learning-journal.md

 ## Learning Activities & Resources
 This week I have used multiple resources uploaded to LearnJCU and available online, to further understand the topic of Content Management Systems, to learn more about the tools that will be used, that is WordPress and Joomla.
 I have also spent time on refreshing my knowledge in HTML, CSS and a little bit of Javascript as it had been a while since I last coded in them.
-Lastly, I also learnt about the different types of platforms available for sitehosting to help complete my practical work this week.
+Lastly, I also learnt about the different types of platforms available for site hosting to help complete my practical work this week.

 Resources used:
 1) CMS Basics: https://www.youtube.com/watch?v=deqX0gMeUVc&ab_channel=SurfsidePPC